bxdoan/bxdoan/README.md

 <div align="center">

-> The only person you are destined to become is the person you decide to be.
+> Just like games, no matter how well you have things lined up in your life, there’s always something to keep you on your toes.

-> — Ralph Waldo Emerson —
+> — Junichirou Kagami —

 </div>